 How long will your divorce take in 2019?

-The divorce process in England and Wales is the SAME for every divorce case and unless there are complications, each undefended divorce goes through exactly the same process.
+The divorce process in England and Wales is exactly the SAME for every divorce case that is filed and unless there are complications, each divorce case has to follow the same procedure.

 This, however, does not mean that every uncontested divorce takes the same amount of time to complete.